-Although it’s possible that your prospect might personally know someone who works at a similar-sized company in the same industry as they do, with similar challenges and a comparable martech stack, it’s highly unlikely they know someone with all of those things in common.
-Because of this, they’ll turn to a place where professionals that are like themselves are giving this information away—for example, review sites.
+Although it’s possible that your prospect might personally know someone who works at a similar-sized company in their industry and has similar challenges and a comparable martech stack, it’s highly unlikely they know someone with all of those things in common.
+Because of this, they’ll turn to a place where professionals like themselves are giving this information away—for example, review sites.

-If you have a presence and live reviews of your SaaS on a third party review site, you can be front and center as that lead considers which vendor to purchase from.
-The information your prospects can view about your company on a third-party review site will validate (or invalidate) the messaging you present on your own site.
+If you have a presence and live reviews of your SaaS solution on a third-party review site, you can be front and center as that lead considers which vendor to purchase from.
+The information your prospects view about your company on a third-party review site will validate (or invalidate) the messaging you present on your own site.

 - Brand awareness: Your presence on review sites allows leads who might not know about your brand to discover you.

-- Lead nurture: Your prospects will trust a review on a third-party site more than testimonials on your own site, meaning this external validation will nurture them through the flywheel (or funnel).
+- Lead nurturing: Your prospects will trust a review on a third-party site more than testimonials on your own site, and this external validation will nurture them through the flywheel (or funnel).

 How to Establish Your Review Site Presence

-To start generating leads from review sites, you need to work from the bones up.
+To start generating leads from review sites, you need to work from the ground up.
 First, identify the review sites that make the most sense for your solution by answering these questions:

-- Where do your buyer personas and ICPs look for trusted information?
+- Where do your buyer personas and ideal customer profiles (ICPs) look for trusted information?

 - Where are your competitors listed?

-- Two largely used review sites in the SaaS world are G2 and Capterra.
-Are these a good fit for you?
+- Are G2 and Capterra, two widely used review sites in the SaaS world, a good fit for you?